 It’s someone who makes a unique bold choice when they walk into the room.
 Also, do your homework/research before auditioning and know who’s going to be in the room and what they have worked on in the past.
 I love actors who treat auditions like job interviews.

 Were you ever interested in doing anything else in entertainment?
 Directing?
 Producing?

-I would love to learn to produce film or TV in the future in addition to being a casting director.
+In the future I would love to learn to produce film or TV in addition to being a casting director.

 Closing advice for our theater students?

 It seems like the entertainment industry is at a standstill because of the pandemic, but know that it is going to come back.
 People are still creating and writing, so there will be a resurgence once public health goes back to a normal place.
 Don’t NOT go into the arts right now because you think it won’t provide career opportunities.
 It will come back stronger than it ever was, it will just take some time.

 Any fun facts you would like to share?